- The average cost of car insurance in Wisconsin is $2,343 a year or $195 per month, based on our data analysis.

 Rates based on driver profile, history and habits in Wisconsin

-Having a DUI, speeding ticket or being at fault in an accident can substantially increase your insurance rates.
-In Wisconsin, a DUI conviction often results in higher premiums and you may see an increase of up to 75% as insurers perceive you as a high-risk driver.
+A history of DUI, speeding, or at-fault accidents often results in significant hikes in insurance premiums.
+In Wisconsin, a DUI conviction lead to increased rates and you may see a rate hike of up to 89% as insurers categorize you as a high-risk driver.

 If you receive a speeding ticket in Wisconsin, be prepared for your car insurance rates to rise by up to 44% when you renew your policy.
 This increase might last for about three years.
 However, the exact amount of the increase depends on the specific laws in your state, your insurance provider and your driving record.